bibek018/FileOrgarnizer/README.md

 # File Organizer

-File Organizer is a lightweight Node.js CLI that automatically sorts files in a folder into category-based subfolders.
-It is built for quick cleanup of messy directories such as downloads, desktop folders, or project asset folders.
+File Organizer is a small Node.js CLI that moves files from a chosen folder into category-based subfolders.
+It uses built-in Node.js modules and runs directly from the command line.

-The script scans the target directory, detects each file type, and moves it into a matching folder such as Images, Documents, Media, or Others.
-If a file with the same name already exists in the destination, the script generates a unique name instead of overwriting it.

-## Features
+## What It Does

+- Scans the provided directory
+- Processes only files, not subfolders
-- Organizes files by extension into folders
+- Places files into a matching destination folder based on extension
-- Handles duplicate file names safely
-- Creates destination folders automatically
+- Creates destination folders automatically when needed
-- Works from the command line with a single folder path
-- Keeps the original file content intact while moving it
+- Avoids overwriting files by generating names such as `file (1).txt`

 ## Supported File Types